radiant/radiant-event-calendar-extension/README.md

 ### Compatibility

 I've tested this with Darwin Calendar Server (on Ubuntu), with Google Calendar and with feeds published from iCal on a mac.
 It work just as well with iCal server on OS X Server, and in theory any other CalDav-compliant back end.
 See http://caldav.calconnect.org/ for more possibilities.

+### Connecting to Google Calendar

+Create a calendar in your Google Calendar account.
+Call it 'public', or whatever you like, and tick the box marked 'make this calendar public'.

+Click on 'calendar settings' from the drop-down menu next to the name of the public calendar, and look towards the bottom for the 'Calendar Address' section.
+Click on 'ical' and the address that pops up is your subscription address.
+You shouldn't need anything else.

 ### Connecting to CalDAV